DataMa-Solutions/docs/core_app/new/pivot/pivot_interface.md

 > Understand what is in the interface of **Datama PIVOT**

-Here is the main elements to find in Datama PIVOT:
+Here are the main elements to find in Datama PIVOT:
 - [Importance Chart](#importance-chart)
 - [Simple chart](#simple-chart)
 - [Clustered Chart](#clustered-chart)